chef-boneyard/delivery_self_guided_trial/README.md

 These docs will provide you with instructions for accessing your trial environment, and guide you through pushing changes through the delivery pipeline.
-Accessing the environment will require internet access, as well as an SSH client.
+Accessing the environment will require internet access, a web browser, as well as an SSH client.

 ## Components
-* Workstation Server / Proxy Bastion
+* Workstation Server
-    - This machine serves both as your working environment for pushing changes through delivery and as a proxy host for accessing the rest of the cluster.
+    - This machine serves as your working environment for checking out projects from Chef Delivery and pushing changes through the pipeline.
 * Delivery Server
     - Where the magic happens!
 This is your target for cloning repositories, pushing changes, and has a web-accessible UI.